ucsb-cs148/w25/_project/rules.md

 CMPSC 156 is a similar project-oriented course for CS majors, many students have or are gaining experience with the Java programming language and related libraries.
-If all of your team members are comfortable with Java, that's an acceptable choice.
+If all of your team members are comfortable with Java, that's an acceptable choice, as is C#.

 Another object-oriented language may only be used with explicit permission, and only if there is a compelling justification for using that language in contradistinction to C++ or Java.

-For webapps, client side code may be written in JavaScript, but it should be well-structured, well-organized and well-tested JavaScript.

-</div><!-- card-text -->
-</div><!-- card-body -->
-</div><!-- card -->

-# Additional Requirments.
+# Additional Requirements.

 ## C++ specific: